 Plasma ProfilingNational facility

-- General consulting on methods for protein analysis using immunoassays.
+Consulting on protein analysis using immunoassays

-1) Initial screen of project by facility:
+A) Initial assessment by facility:

 - Technical feasibility and suitability

 - Capacity and resources requested for the project

 - Significance of facility specific technique for project

 - Biomarker discovery in larger sample sets.